 Below is Steve Weber's MTR (v.
 1) that I built to work on 40m and 20m -

 Below is a modified 5-band (40m-15m) ATS-4b/MTR (v.1) that I call an EIKON (means "copy" in Greek).
 It uses an LCD display and has circuitry on both sides of the board to keep the size as small as possible and so that it fits in Steve's original ATS-4 enclosure -

-Below is another modified ATS-4b/MTR (v.1) that uses an LCD display and has most of the circuitry on one side of the board.
+Below is another modified 5-band ATS-4b/MTR (v.1) that uses an LCD display and has most of the circuitry on this side of the board -